 are much more common in many parts of the world, with nearly 90% of patients tested exhibiting a chemical

-profile that - in addition to their own unique chemistry - contained an underlying pattern that reflects the
+profile that - in addition to their own unique chemistry - contained an underlying pattern showing the inhibiting

-impact of copper overload on various nutrients, which include chromium, molybdenum, nickel, hesperidin,
+effect of copper overload on various nutrients, which include Vitamin C, hesperidin, chromium, molybdenum,

 The additional consumption of high copper sources such as chocolate and cocoa products, cola drinks,

 coffee, (as well as shellfish, liver, soy products, and some nuts and seeds), not only aggravates many high